-In our home your kitten has been fed Eukeneuba dry which we have found to contain all necessary ingredients to meet the nutritional needs of our cats.
-Until your kitten reaches 12 months it is necessary to feed the kitten formula and then switch to an adult formula of the Eukeneuba dry.
+In our home your kitten has been fed Eukenuba which we have found to contain all necessary ingredients to meet the nutritional needs of our cats.
+Until your kitten reaches 12 months it is necessary to feed the kitten formula and then switch to an adult formula.
 We have tried many brands of dry food here at Ontario Siberians but many contain gluten and fillers that are known causes of later health problems in felines.
 Please stay away from any foods containing gluten, including canned foods.

-There are canned foods that do not contain the gluten which are fancy feast (classics), whiskas, market select cups etc. More expensive brands such as Blue or Wellness are also great.
 In our home we like to feed a combination of real meat and canned.
+When choosing a canned food for your cat please ensure it does not contain gluten.
+My preferred food is Almo Nature and it is one I recommend to all our kitten families.
 The meats which we recommend feeding are ground beef, chicken, hearts, livers, tripe.
 You can feed a version of this raw as well but it is then highly recommended that you start a raw diet immediately as an older cat will not take easily to the change from lightly cooked to raw.
 Remember to always look at labels and read ingredients.
 Cats are carnivores.
 They need real meat.
 Real meat should ALWAYS be the FIRST ingredient for optimal health.

 Introducing a new cat to resident cats: